What can you see during a solar eclipse?

 The Outer Layers

-The chromosphere ( Figure below ) lies above the photosphere.
+The chromosphere lies above the photosphere.
 It is about 2,000 km thick.
 The thin chromosphere is heated by energy from the photosphere.
-Temperatures range from about 4,000 degrees C to about 10,000 degrees C. The chromosphere is not as hot as other parts of the sun, and it glows red.
+Temperatures range from about 4000 degrees C to about 10,000 degrees C. The chromosphere is not as hot as other parts of the Sun, and it glows red.
 Jets of gas sometimes fly up through the chromosphere.
 With speeds up to 72,000 km per hour, the jets can fly as high as 10,000 kilometers.
 You can see an image of the chromosphere in the Figure below.

-The corona ( Figure below ) is the outermost part of the sun's atmosphere.
-It is the sun’s halo, or “crown.”
+The corona is the outermost part of the Sun's atmosphere.
+It is the Sun’s halo, or “crown.”
 With a temperature of 1 to 3 million K, the corona is much hotter than the photosphere.
 The corona extends millions of kilometers into space.
 Sometime you should try to see a total solar eclipse.
-If you do, you will see the sun’s corona shining out into space, like in the Figure below.
+If you do you will see the Sun’s corona shining out into space, like in the Figure below.

 - The chromosphere is an active layer that glows red.